Which is the Highest Peak in India?

 All these five peaks are considered as holy and places of repositories of God.
 Three of five peaks which are known as main, southern and central are on the border of North Sikkim district of Sikkim, India.
 The other two peaks are entirely on the Nepal side in the Taplejung District.

 Kanchenjunga is to the Indians in Sikkim what Everest is to Nepal.
-It is worshipped in its festivals and dances and honoured in its traditions.
+It is worshipped in its festivals and dances and honored in its traditions.
 It is considered so sacred in Sikkim that many successful expeditions have stopped short of the summit.

 Why is K2 not considered the highest mountain peak in India?